elliekwang/neeko_rework/README.md

 # Hypothesis Testing

-**Question**: Is there a higher proportion of games with a Neeko in it after the Patch 13.9 rework?
+**Question:** Is there a higher proportion of games with a Neeko in it after the Patch 13.9 rework?

-**Null**: There is no difference in proportion of games with Neeko before and after the Patch 13.9 rework.
+**Null:** There is no difference in proportion of games with Neeko before and after the Patch 13.9 rework.

-**Alternative**: There is a higher proportion of games with Neeko after the Patch 13.9 rework.
+**Alternative:** There is a higher proportion of games with Neeko after the Patch 13.9 rework.

-**Test Statistic**: Difference in Proportion, more specifically the proportion of games with Neeko after minus before the patch 13.9
+**Test Statistic:** Difference in Proportion, more specifically the proportion of games with Neeko after minus before the patch 13.9
 - We chose difference in proportion because our data is categorical and directional.
 - Our observed statistic: 0.1404526229251691

-**Significance Level**: 0.05
+**Significance Level:** 0.05
 - We used a significance level of 5% to increase accuracy of our randomized test result.

-**Result p-value**: 0
+**Result p-value:** 0
 - We ran 10,000 repetitions.

-**Conclusion**: As the p-value is 0, we reject the null hypothesis in favor of the alternative hypothesis, which is that there is a higher proportion of games with Neeko after the Patch 13.9 rework.
+**Conclusion:** As the p-value is 0, we reject the null hypothesis in favor of the alternative hypothesis, which is that there is a higher proportion of games with Neeko after the Patch 13.9 rework.